A Message from the Board

 I’m thrilled to address our members for the first time in the RIC Newsletter!
 Thank you for your willingness to get involved and help drive the future of REMS for our industry!

 As we know, REMS programs exist at the intersection of safety, regulation, and operations that help ensure that the benefits of a medication outweigh its risks.
 REMS have far-reaching implications for patients because they are designed to reinforce medication use behaviors and actions that support the medication’s safe use.
 This awesome responsibility to our patients and to society at large allows each of us a unique opportunity to help advance the science of patient safety and risk management.

-For those of you I haven’t yet had the pleasure of meeting yet, I lead a team of incredible experts within the REMS & Risk Management Center of Excellence at Janssen Pharmaceuticals, Inc., and like each of you, we work every day to design, implement, manage, and assess REMS programs in the U.S. and risk management programs across North America.
+For those of you I haven’t yet had the pleasure of meeting yet, I lead a team of incredible experts within the REMS & Risk Management Center of Excellence at Johnson & Johnson Innovative Medicine, and like each of you, we work every day to design, implement, manage, and assess REMS programs in the U.S. and risk management programs across North America.
 Throughout my career, I’ve worked with many of you and contributed to more than half of the currently approved shared REMS programs and nearly one third of single-product REMS programs across therapeutic areas.

 I’m passionate about contributing to better outcomes for patients.
 When we started planning the RIC nearly 3 years ago, it was clear that companies were struggling with common challenges.
 From operational design, all the way through evaluating the effectiveness of a REMS program, the issues we encounter are similar.
 With that perspective, the RIC Mission to foster collaboration and innovation to advance patient safety, appropriate access, and best practices in REMS-related drug and biologic risk management began to take shape.